Gubernatorial candidate Cynthia Nixon campaigns in the city

 Cuomo earned $212,776 last year, most of it his $179,000 state salary.
 The rest was interest on investments and book royalties.
 He paid $41,765 in federal taxes and $12,782 in state taxes, and he also gave about $11,000 to charity.

-Another campaign issue is the state's 2 percent cap on local property tax hikes.
+Another campaign issue is the state's 2 percent cap on the growth of the state budget.
 Cuomo has hailed that cap as extremely important to suburban voters who already pay high property taxes.
 Over the weekend, Nixon said perhaps the cap should be scrapped to help struggling schools.

 "I think that the 2 percent cap on state spending is disastrous, and what it means is we shrink the budget year after year," she said.